E. Nesbit: Biography

 Nesbit admired the artist and Marxian socialist William Morris.
 The couple joined the founders of the Fabian Society in 1884, after which their son Fabian was named, and jointly edited its journal Today.
 Hoatson was its assistant secretary.
 Nesbit and Bland dallied with the Social Democratic Federation, but found it too radical.
 Nesbit was a prolific lecturer and writer on socialism in the 1880s.
 She and her husband co-wrote under the pseudonym "Fabian Bland", However, the joint work dwindled as her success rose as a children's author.
 She was a guest speaker at the London School of Economics, which had been founded by other Fabian Society members.

 Edith lived from 1899 to 1920 at Well Hall, Eltham, in south-east London, which makes fictional appearances in several of her books, such as The Red House.
 From 1911 she kept a second home on the Sussex Downs at Crowlink, Friston, East Sussex.
 She and her husband entertained many friends, colleagues and admirers at Well Hall.

 On 20 February 1917, some three years after Bland died, Nesbit married Thomas "the Skipper" Tucker in Woolwich, where he was captain of the Woolwich Ferry.

+Although she was the family breadwinner and has the father in The Railway Children declare that "[g]irls are just as clever as boys, and don’t you forget it!", Nesbit did not champion women's rights.
+"She opposed the cause of women’s suffrage—mainly, she claimed, because women could swing Tory, thus harming the Socialist cause."

+Commenting on the 2022 reissue of The Railway Children and The House of Arden, the magazine The New Yorker says, "Both books, like much of Nesbit’s work, are episodic and sometimes picaresque, shrugging off the moralizing that was native to young people’s literature of the time, in favor of privileging a child’s logic and point of view. [...]
+And, most crucially, both books are constructed from a blueprint that is also a kind of reënactment[sic] of the author’s own childhood: an idyll torn up at its roots by the exigencies of illness, loss, and grief."

-Towards the end of her life, Nesbit moved first to Crowlink, then to "The Long Boat" at Jesson, St Mary's Bay, New Romney, Kent, where probably suffering from lung cancer (she "smoked incessantly"), she died in 1924 and was buried in the churchyard of St Mary in the Marsh.
+Towards the end of her life, Nesbit moved first to Crowlink, then with the Skipper to two conjoined properties which were Royal Flying Corps buildings, 'Jolly Boat' and 'Long Boat', at Jesson, St Mary's Bay, New Romney, Kent.
+Nesbit lived in 'Jolly Boat' and the Skipper in 'Long Boat'.
+Nesbit died in 'The Long Boat', in 1924, probably from lung cancer (she "smoked incessantly"), and was buried in the churchyard of St Mary in the Marsh.
 Her husband Thomas died at the same address on 17 May 1935.
 Edith's son Paul Bland was an executor of Thomas Tucker's will.